Skip to main content

 8 Great Historical Attractions to Explore in Albany, Schenectady, and Troy

-New York's Capital Region is rich with history, and today, there are a number of historical attractions that you can visit to learn more about the area's past.
+New York's Capital Region is rich in history, and today, there are numerous historical attractions that you can visit to learn more about the area's past.
 Discover a treasure trove of fascinating information about Albany, Schenectady, and Troy you never knew existed!

 Schuyler Mansion State Historic Site